mitsides06/StereoVision/README.md

 ## Project Description
-This project explores the use of the Scale-Invariant Feature Transform (SIFT) for identifying distinctive keypoints in images.
-The approach is robust against scale, rotation, and illumination changes, making it highly effective for image analysis tasks.
+This project delves into the application of Scale-Invariant Feature Transform (SIFT) for the accurate identification and matching of distinctive keypoints in images, culminating in the detailed 3D reconstruction of the captured scene.
 The project includes a detailed theoretical background as well as practical implementation of these techniques.

 ## Repository Structure
 - "main.ipynb" : A Jupyter Notebook containing the code implementation of the computer vision techniques.
 The notebook is primarily code-focused, demonstrating the practical application of concepts discussed in the report.